 The Minister of Industry has delegated the responsibility and authority to issue these permits to Radio Amateurs of Canada.

 Class 1: Use of all the frequency bands allocated to the Amateur service and Amateur-satellite service and specified by the country where the Amateur station is to be operated.
 It will be open to those Amateurs who have proved their competence with Morse code to their own Administration in accordance with the requirements of the ITU Radio Regulations.
 Note: Available to holders of an Amateur Radio Operator Certificate with Basic and Morse Code (5 wpm) Qualifications or equivalent.

 Class 2: This class permits utilization of all frequency bands allocated to the Amateur service and Amateur-satellite service above 30 MHz and specified by the country where the Amateur station is to be operated.
 Note: Available to holders of a Canadian Basic certificate.

-The Advanced Qualifications are of no consequence to determine the class of the CEPT or IARP permit.
+The Advanced Qualifications are of no consequence to determine the class of the IARP permit.